kbmackenzie/kbmackenzie.xyz/static/mewlix/docs/compiler.md

 ##### `description`

 A description for your project.
+This field is entirely optional.

+The description is used in a few places:

-This field is entirely optional; the description will only ever be used inside of the auto-generated `README.md` file in your project's build folder.
+- The auto-generated README file in your build folder.
+- The **page description** in the generated webpage (when building in `graphic` or `console` mode).

 ```yaml
 description: I like cats!